 - Disparaging ScoutWired or our partners, suppliers, or affiliates

-- Promoting or advertising other products or services without appropriate authorisation
+- Promoting or advertising other products or services without appropriate authorization

 - Posting, uploading, sharing, submitting, or otherwise providing content that: